-PHR 597 Directed Independent Research (1-4) I, II, S (OD)

-Supervised independent research for motivated students to become involved in ongoing original research projects of the pharmacology faculty.
+- PHR 597 Directed Independent Research (1-4) I, II, S (OD) Supervised independent research for motivated students to become involved in ongoing original research projects of the pharmacology faculty.
 P: Undergraduate or graduate stdg. and DC.

+- PHR 631

-PHR 631 Medical Pharmacology I (5) I
+Medical Pharmacology I (5) I

 Human pharmacology and therapeutics.
-Lectures, conferences, and demonstrations.

-PHR 632 Medical Pharmacology II (5) II

-A continuation of Medical Pharmacology I.

-PHR 711 Receptor and Molecular Pharmacology (3) II, OD

-Exhaustive treatment of receptor and molecular pharmacology that considers historical development of concepts, radioligand receptor binding, drug-receptor interactions, receptor characterization and isolation, and signal transduction.
-P: PHS 601; BCH 600 or DC.

-PHR 715 Advanced Pharmacology (3) II, OD

-Discussion of recent advances in the pharmacology of cardiovascular, autonomic and central nervous systems.
+Lectures, conferences, and demonstrations. - PHR 632 Medical Pharmacology II (5) II A continuation of Medical Pharmacology I. - PHR 711Receptor and Molecular Pharmacology (3) II, OD Exhaustive treatment of receptor and molecular pharmacology that considers historical development of concepts, radioligand receptor binding, drug-receptor interactions, receptor characterization and isolation, and signal transduction.
+P: PHS 601; BCH 600 or DC. - PHR 715 Advanced Pharmacology (3) II, OD Discussion of recent advances in the pharmacology of cardiovascular, autonomic and central nervous systems.
 Comprehensive review of drug classes including discussions on possible mechanisms by which drugs produce functional effects in these systems.
-P: Gr. stdg.; PHR 631; or DC.

-PHR 717 Molecular Biology in Pharmacology (2) I, OD

-A survey course in molecular biology and relevant techniques.
+P: Gr. stdg.; PHR 631; or DC. - PHR 717 Molecular Biology in Pharmacology (2) I, OD A survey course in molecular biology and relevant techniques.
 The course is geared to pharmacologists and others in medical and scientific fields seeking fundamental knowledge of this area.
 The goal is to provide an understanding of the theoretical and practical aspects of molecular biology for use in research.
-P: DC.

-PHR 750 Research Discussions in Pharmacology (1) I, II

-Students will meet with their course director once weekly to discuss laboratory research topics as assigned by the course director.
+P: DC. - PHR 750 Research Discussions in Pharmacology (1) I, II Students will meet with their course director once weekly to discuss laboratory research topics as assigned by the course director.
 Topics will usually be pertinent to the research activity of the course director.
 Instruction will be given through a combination of didactics, small group sessions, student presentations and independent study.
-P: DC

-PHR 760 Research Rounds in Pharmacology (1-3) I, II

-This course will teach students how to formally present their research progress and results, and will provide students with frequent feedback by faculty members and fellow students.
-P: DC.

-Laboratory rotations in which graduate students perform or observe methods used in pharmacological research.
+P: DC - PHR 760 Research Rounds in Pharmacology (1-3) I, II This course will teach students how to formally present their research progress and results, and will provide students with frequent feedback by faculty members and fellow students.
+This course is repeatable up to 9 credits.
+P: DC. - PHR 790 Research Methods in Pharmacology (1-5) I, II, S (OD) Laboratory rotations in which graduate students perform or observe methods used in pharmacological research.
 The value of the method and its application to the research efforts of the pharmacology faculty are described in detail.
-P: DC.

-PHR 791 Pharmacology Seminar (1) I, II

-Seminar in selected subjects for pharmacology graduate students.
-P: DC.

-PHR 794 Special Topics in Pharmacology (1) I, II, S

-P: DC.

-PHR 795 Directed Independent Study (1-6) I, II, S

-P: DC.

-PHR 797 Master's Directed Independent Research (Credit by arrangement) I, II, S

-Supervised original research.
-P: DC.

-PHR 799 Master's Thesis (1-6) I, II, S

-Review of the literature and research data; writing of the thesis.
+P: DC. - PHR 791 Pharmacology Seminar (1) I, II Seminar in selected subjects for pharmacology graduate students.
+This course is repeatable.
+P: DC. - PHR 794 Special Topics in Pharmacology (1) I, II, S P: DC. - PHR 795 Directed Independent Study (1-6) I, II, S P: DC. - PHR 797 Master's Directed Independent Research (Credit by arrangement) I, II, S Supervised original research.
+P: DC. - PHR 799 Master's Thesis (1-6) I, II, S Review of the literature and research data; writing of the thesis.
 Student must register for this course in any term when engaged in formal preparation of the Master's thesis; however, six credit hours are the maximum applicable toward the degree.
-P: DC.

-PHR 897 Doctoral Directed Independent Research (Credit by arrangement) I, II, S

-Supervised original research.
+P: DC. - PHR 897 Doctoral Directed Independent Research (Credit by arrangement) I, II, S Supervised original research.
+This course is repeatable up to 9 credits.
 P: DC.